-Having itchy feet at a very young age is a motivation for me to escape from a hustle and bustle life, go to more lands to learn more new things, meet more strangers and share these wonderful experiences to more people who have the same hobby.
+Having itchy feet at a very young age is a motivation for me to escape from a hustle and bustle life, go to more lands to learn more new things, meet more strangers and share these wonderful experiences with more people who have the same hobby.

 IF YOU LOVE JIUFEN OLD STREET, ‘PIN’ THIS POST NOW!

-I hope you love Jiufen village, and plan to visit it after reading this post.
+I hope you love Jiufen village and plan to visit it after reading this post.
 Here are some posts of other stunning destinations in Taiwan that I believe you will love reading too: